 Summary and and next steps

 In this article, we’ve discussed some of the challenges of being dependent solely on a steady stream of new clients.
 I’ve suggested some action steps to expand or stabilize your consulting business through your existing client base.
-In Part 2 of the series, we’ll discuss a new strategy for expanding your business — expanding service offerings and developing new ones!
+In Expanding your coaching business without new clients – Part 2 of the series, we’ll discuss a new strategy for expanding your business — expanding service offerings and developing new ones!
 Stay tuned for Part 2.